offbyfour/Toroid_Coil_Winder/Documentation/README.md

-# DC_Supply_5.5kW Documentation
+# Toroidal_Coil_Winder Documentation
-This is the project page for an open source 5.5kW 12-150VDC Supply (250A Max).
+This is the project page for an open source Toroidal Coil Winder.

 ## Design Verification Testing
 The design verification test list will contain all of the tests needed to confirm that the device meets all specifications and features.
 These tests are designed to stress the design under all operating conditions.